greg-js/arch-wiki-md-repo/wiki/_content/WMFS2.md

 ##### Launchers

-Unlike its predecessor, WMFS<sup>2</sup> does not have a drop-down application menu.
+Unlike its predecessor, WMFS does not have a drop-down application menu.
 Instead, it features a text-based application launcher, which can be called by pressing **Alt+p**.

 Custom launchers using either text or icons can be created as well.
 The following string places a launcher for Firefox on the left end of the statusbar (next to the tags display), and opens firefox when clicked: